 1. Make sure you plan your booth display perfectly.
-We highly recommend Bruce Baker’s CD Booth Design and Merchandising which addresses booth style, flow, color, lighting, and more to help you make the most impact during your show.
+Check out our articles on booth design on this blog, which address booth style, flow, color, lighting, and more to help you make the most impact during your show.

 2. Know your pitch.
 What is your story?
 Why does your work have appeal?
 How can you tie your handmade line into what customers need and value?
 How does it reach them emotionally?